Domain names: What they are, and why you need (at least) one

 Why you need a domain name

-If you want a solid presence online, doing business using your own domain name instead of something like “companyname.wordpress.com” is a must.
+If you want a solid presence online, doing business using your own domain name instead of something like example.wordpress.com is a must.
 Here’s why:

 1. Brand recall.
 For customers, seeing that you have a domain name shows that you mean business.
 It’s a small, integral investment in your brand.
 It’s how people will find you and know you online.
 The best domain to register is one that exactly matches your brand name.
 But if that’s already taken, you can use relevant keyword extensions relevant to your brand.

 2. SEO optimisation.
-A domain name that is identical or close to your brand name will help push your site to the top of search results for your name.
+A domain name that is identical or close to your brand name will help push your site up search results for your name.
 And the more clicks you gain, the bigger the boost to your overall SEO ranking.

-3. Building trust.
+4. Building trust.
 Having your own business domain name establishes credibility.
 It’s common for new customers to search for a company’s website as a “legitimacy check”, and domains offer a stamp of authenticity.
-An unprofessional, or absent, online presence can cause suspicion and even drive away nearly-converted clients.
-For this reason, your online address could be more important to you than your physical store address, especially if you sell directly through your website.
+An unprofessional, or absent, online presence can look suspicious and even drive away nearly-converted clients.
+Your online address could be more important to you than your physical store address, especially if you sell directly online.

-4. A professional email address.
-An email domain is the name that comes after the @ sign.
-It’s a good look for your email address to match your website, and to include your brand name (e.g. @myhost.nz).
+5. Professional email addresses.
+An email domain follows the @ sign.
+It’s a good look for your email address to match your website, and to include your brand name (e.g. info@myhost.nz).
 It’s another mark of legitimacy, too.
-Many domain and hosting providers, like MyHost, offer specific email hosting.
+You can set up multiple email boxes under the same domain with email hosting or, with some providers like us, with a Web Hosting package that also includes email.

 Choosing between .com, .co.nz, .nz, etc

-• .com - this is a generic TLD intended to target an international audience.
-It is generally advised to go for .com since it’s the most common TLD but then a lot of.com addresses are already taken.
+• .com - this is a generic TLD intended to target an international audience. .com is the most common TLD, which can make it a good choice but it also means that a lot of .com addresses are already taken.
 It’s also a different story when you aim for a local customer base.

 • .co.nz and .nz - these are country code-level TLDs for sites in New Zealand.
 These TLDs signal Google to localise its search, so it’s best when targeting kiwis.
 The only difference between these two is that, for some people, .co.nz gives off a more formal, business-like impression while .nz is seen as more modern.
-There are also other .nz options, like .org.nz for non-profits or .net.nz, which are usually used by tech companies.
-(Another option, .kiwi, signals a connection to New Zealand without the localisation of a .nz domain.
-A .kiwi domain costs a bit more, though.)
+There are also other .nz options, like .org.nz for non-profits or .net.nz, which was originally for use by technical operators.

 • .com.au and .net.au - these are particularly useful for trading in Australia, but there are auDA eligibility criteria that require a genuine “Australian presence”.